Peace & Empowerment

 ~ Mandy Hale

-I've never been to a coach or counsellor before and don't know what to expect.
+I've never been to a coach before and don't know what to expect.

 Can you give me a better idea of what it's like?

 Coaches can vary widely in their approaches and ways of working.
 For myself, I strive to meet people where they're at, which means I draw on a broad range of tools and tailor my approach with the aim of best meeting your needs.
-Sometimes the emphasis is on processing emotions, other times it's on problem-solving and finding solutions.
+Sometimes the emphasis is on better understanding what is true for you, other times we'll be focused on problem-solving and finding solutions.
 Sometimes people are ready to learn new skills and other times people simply need to be heard, validated and encouraged.
 Some people get what they want from one session, others find multiple sessions are best.
 If you'd like to know how we might best address your specific concern(s), please make use of my free consultation offer which is detailed near the bottom of this page.

 Do you offer couples and family coaching?

 Yes, I work with individuals, couples, families and groups.
-I require all session participants to be 14 years of age or older as I do not provide coaching nor hypnosis for children.
+I require all session participants to be 14 years of age or older as I do not provide coaching for children.

 I think my partner and I would benefit from coaching but they aren't willing to attend an appointment.
 Can I still make use of your services to help my relationship?